Polychrome Jasper Tumbler Rough

 Polychrome Jasper Tumbling Rough

 They call this material "polychrome" because it is a rock with many colors.
 It is mostly reds and pinks, mixed with brown, orange, white, gray and a few tinges of other colors.
 It takes a great polish and rounds well in a rotary tumbler.
+This polychrome jasper was mined in Madagascar.
+Similar material from other locations are also called "polychrome".

 EASY Rock Tumbling Recipe: